-Our primary sources of revenues are operating lease income, which is the rent and reimbursements that tenants pay to lease our properties, and intere income, which is the interest that borrowers pay on loans.
-We primarily generate income through a "spread" or "margin," which is the difference between the revenue generated from leases and loans and interest expense and cost of our real estate operations.
-In addition, we expect to generate income from sales of our remainir residential condominium assets and from our land portfolio over time.
+Our primary sources of revenues are operating lease income, which is the rent and reimbursements that tenants pay to lease our properties, and interest income, which is the interest that borrowers pay on loans.
+We primarily generate income through a "spread" or "margin," which is the difference between the revenues generated from leases and loans and interest expense and the cost of real estate operations.
+In addition, we generate income from commercial operating property revenue, sales of real estate and land development assets and equity in earnings of unconsolidated ventures.

 Our principal executive offices are located at 1114 Avenue of the Americas, New York, New York 10036, and our telephone number is (212) 930-9400.
-On website is www.istarfinancial.com.
-The information on our website is not considered part of this prospectus supplement or the accompanying prospectus.
+Our website is www.istar.com.
+The information on our website, other than the reports filed with the SEC incorporated by reference herein, is not considered part of this prospectus supplement or the accompanying prospectus.